 Following a trip to the Winter Garden lounge and cafeteria (more later), we got a tip that the Lenape trail on the right side was recently opened and generally uncrowded.
 We alternated between Maichan and Schuykill to get to Lenape.
 “I could stay here the rest of the day” said the Videographer and we nearly did.
 We took several runs down the long cruisers while the snow intensity varied between heavy and flurries.
 Nevertheless, as the sky grew darker, we challenged ourselves once more on Tunkhannock.
 Neither of us got down cleanly, but we were quickly up again and down the hill.

 - Satisfied that we had reached our limits, we started moving over to the other side of the mountain.
 A run down Tioga, one of the few illuminated runs, got us towards the B&C lifts again.
 I think we took one more run down ♦ Slalom, but as dusk set in, we headed towards the dimly lit Delaware and Lehigh combo.
 If I were a pedant, I’d suggest the flip the order of the trail names so that observed hydrological reality.
 That’s if I was a pedant of course.

 Several laps on that side of the mountain completed an action packed day of skiing.

 Located several miles from I-81 and off of PA 374, Elk Mountain is geographically part of the Glaciated Low Plateau section of the Allegheny Plateau.
-To learn more, visit: Department of Conservation and Natural Resources
+To learn more, download this Department of Conservation and Natural Resources PDF.

 Peakbagger says that is the “Elk Hill-North Nob” is the highest point in Susquehanna County.
 The “Clean Prominence” is 1280, of which 925 to 1,000 feet is vertical drop at Elk.
 The latter is claimed by some, but the former is likely accurate.